trilinos/Trilinos/cmake/tribits/doc/build_quick_ref/TribitsBuildQuickRefBody.rst

 To additionally add timing for the configure of individual packages, configure with::

+  -D <Project>_ENABLE_CONFIGURE_TIMING:BOOL=ON \
   -D <Project>_ENABLE_PACKAGE_CONFIGURE_TIMING:BOOL=ON

-If you configuring a large number of packages (perhaps by including a lot of add-on packages in extra repos) then you might not want to enable package-by-package timing since it can some significant overhead to the configure times.
+If you are configuring a large number of packages (perhaps by including a lot of add-on packages in extra repos) then you might not want to enable package-by-package timing since it can add some significant overhead to the configure times.

 If you just want to time individual packages instead, you can enable that with::

+  -D <Project>_ENABLE_CONFIGURE_TIMING:BOOL=ON \
   -D <TRIBITS_PACKAGE_0>_PACKAGE_CONFIGURE_TIMING:BOOL=ON \
   -D <TRIBITS_PACKAGE_1>_PACKAGE_CONFIGURE_TIMING:BOOL=ON \
   ...

 NOTES:

 * This requires that you are running on a Linux/Unix system that has the standard shell command ``date``.
-CMake does not have built-in timing functions so you have to query the system.
-This will report timings to 0.001 seconds but not that the overall configure time will go up due to the increased overhead of calling ``date``.
+CMake does not have built-in timing functions so this system command needs to be used instead.
+This will report timings to 0.001 seconds but note that the overall configure time will go up due to the increased overhead of calling ``date`` as a process shell command.

-* Because this feature has to call the ``data`` using CMake's ``EXECUTE_PROCESS()`` command, it can be expensive.
+* '''WARNING:''' Because this feature has to call the ``data`` using CMake's ``EXECUTE_PROCESS()`` command, it can be expensive.
 Therefore, this should really only be turned on for large projects (where the extra overhead is small) or for smaller projects for extra informational purposes.